Automated Vendor Coordination

 Once the records are set, you will see the status update to "Verified" from the Transcend Admin Dashboard.
 Note: after updating the records, it may take a couple of hours until the status updates.

-Each integration that you configure to have email notifications can have it's own custom email template.
-You can customize each email template to have instructions for the team on how to fulfill the request if the request is for an internal team, or you can simply use the default email template to notify a vendor to respond to a data privacy request.
+Each integration that you configure with email notifications can have its own custom email template.
+You can customize each email template to have instructions for the team on how to fulfill the request, or you can simply use the default email template to notify a vendor to respond to a data DSR.

-The following template variables are available when sending emails within the context of data subject request.
+The following template variables are available when sending emails relating to data subject requests.

-If you are setting up an internal email notification, or don't use see the vendor you want to connect, instead search for the "Prompt a Person" integration.
-2. Confirm the email address and email template you want to use 3.
-Click "Connect"
+If you are setting up an internal email notification, or don't see the vendor you want to connect with:

-If you need to retroactively change/remove/add an email address or email template for an existing integration, you can do so by:
+If you need to retroactively change/remove/add an email address or email template for an existing integration, follow these steps: